mwpastore/sinja/README.md

 Sinja works hard to DRY up your business logic.
 As mentioned above, when a request comes in to create or update a resource and that request includes relationships, Sinja will try to farm out the work to your defined relationship routes.
-Let's look at this example request from the JSON:API specification:
+Let's look at this example request from the {json:api} specification:

 ```
 POST /photos HTTP/1.1